The Best Grand Strategy Games25 Nov 2019 2

 From the lowliest of Counts to the highest of Kings, you are put in charge of an entire dynasty of characters and were tasked with ensuring its continued success and domination amidst the back-drop of Medieval Europe.
 It’s a great one to start with if your a grand-strategy newbie, although eight year’s worth of DLC has managed to make it a fairly complex game in its own way.

 - Crusader Kings 2 DLC Guide

-- Essential Tips & Tricks Guide
+- Essential Crusader Kings 2 Tips & Tricks

-- Essential Crusader Kings 2 Mods
+- The Best Crusader Kings 2 Mods

 Pull your nation through the turbulent times of the 15th Century all the way through to the Age of Reason and Napoleon's revolution, upgrading your technology, your political acumen, and your ability to judge your neighbors along the way.
-Among historical grand strategy games, EU4 is notable for not focusing exclusively on Europe but giving access to much of the world for the whole span it covers.
+Among historical grand strategy games, Europa Universalis 4 is notable for not focusing exclusively on Europe but giving access to much of the world for the whole span it covers.
 Want to turn a North American Indian tribe into an industrial powerhouse to invade Europe?
 Want to dissolve the HRE and form Germany early?
 You got it.

 - A Guide to Warfare in Europa Universalis 4

 - Review of EU4's most recent expansion - Golden Century

 The first of Paradox's grand-strategy game to stray into '4X' territory thanks to its sci-fi theme, in Stellaris you're no longer limited to simple terrestrial life: Create a new sapient species, decide on its political and social inclinations, then take to the stars to spread an empire across a randomly generated galaxy, vying for resources and position against your equals, and the polities of long fallen superiors.